redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 ...
 ```

-### Install and managing Red Hat OpenShift AI components
+### Install and managing RHOAI components

 In order to use the RHOAI Operator, you must create a DataScienceCluster instance.
-Create a DataScienceCluster object custom resource (CR) file, for example, rhoai-operator-dsc.yaml
+Review the DataScienceCluster object CR

 ```yaml
 apiVersion: datasciencecluster.opendatahub.io/v1